 What are The Different Types of Medigap Insurance?

 There are ten Medicare supplement plans, standardized by the federal government.
 Although they’re sold by private insurance companies, the benefits are identical regardless of the company.
-In addition, Medicare supplement plans are guaranteed renewable.
+In addition, a Medigap plan is guaranteed renewable.
 This means the benefits never change.
-Medicare beneficiaries with Medigap policies can be secure in knowing what their benefits will be from year to year.
+Medicare beneficiaries with a Medigap plan can be secure in knowing exactly what their benefits will be from year to year.

 What Do Medigap Plans Cover?